 November 29, 2019

-Dur-A-Flex contractors know it is best practice to let resinous flooring materials acclimate to the environment before using.
-While this is applicable year round, it is especially important to pay attention to this rule as the winter months approach.
+Dur-A-Flex flooring contractors know that before using, it is best practice to let resinous flooring materials acclimate to the environment.
+While this is applicable year round, it is especially important to pay attention to this rule during the winter months.

 Our Epoxy flooring systems are the most vulnerable to cold temperatures, so as temperatures drop across the country, here are a few tips to consider when installing Epoxy floors.